Biography of Vallejo Poet Laureate, D.L. Lang

 D.L.
 Lang has been writing poetry for over 25 years, since she first got a taste of it in elementary school while growing up in Enid, Oklahoma, a town which happens to be named after a character in a poem, “Enid and Geraint” in Idylls of the King.

 She is the author of Tea & Sprockets, Abundant Sparks & Personal Archeology, Look Ma!
 No Hands!, Poet Loiterer, Id Biscuits, Barefoot in the Sanctuary, Armor Against The Dawn, Dragonfly Tomorrows & Dog-eared Yesterdays, Resting on My Laurels, The Cafe of Dreams, Midnight Strike, and This Festival of Dreams.
 She has also released a chapbook compilation entitled Wanderings and her debut spoken word album entitled Happy Accidents, and is the editor of Voices, Verses & Visions of Vallejo.
-She has also released themed compilations of her work: a nature poetry compilation entitled Earthen Rovings, a political poetry compilation entitled A Topical Solution, and a Jewish poetry compilation entitled Paradise Collectors.
+She has also released themed compilations of her work: a nature poetry compilation entitled Earthen Rovings, and a Jewish poetry compilation entitled Paradise Collectors.

 D.L.
 Lang majored in film in college, working at the television stations KXOK and TV4OU, and volunteering at PEGASYS, where she was awarded Best Editor in 2002, and Producer of the Year in both 2003 and 2004.
 She edited Charles Maupin’s Liquid Wind (2004), a documentary about windsurfing and kiteboarding on Lake Hefner in Oklahoma.
 It won Best Film Trailer at Bare Bones Film Festival in 2004 and still shows regularly in Oklahoma on PBS.
 She directed, scored, edited, filmed, and appeared in the Hebrew language film, The Hebrew Project (2005) which is a documentary about the Hebrew program run by Dr. Ori Kritz at the University of Oklahoma.
 This film was optioned by The Jewish Channel and aired in 2009.
 If you would like to read more about that, visit the filmmaker history section.